25th February 2020

 From here, pay the court filing fee.

-This is just the general divorce process and outcome.
-But every divorce is different.
-Here are some other factors to consider.
+While every divorce is different, here are some other factors to consider.

 What about child custody?
 It’s recommended both parents take equal responsibility when raising children during separation.
 If this can’t be fulfilled, the children can stay with other relatives, such as grandparents.